dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/setup-sl.md

 :::info📌

-Note  - It is _not_ recommended that you use your dbt Cloud credentials due to elevated permissions.
+It is _not_ recommended that you use your dbt Cloud credentials due to elevated permissions.
 Instead, you can use your specific integration tool permissions.

 :::